jkennedy1998/THAUMWORLD/perks/index.md

 > 5 points in the LEAF OF THE CREATOR, with no other PERKSs bought, means you also have a calculated 5 pointsin BRANCH OF PRECISION, and ROOT OF BODY

 ROOT OF BODY
-│
-├── BRANCH OF VIGOR
+- BRANCH OF VIGOR
-│   │
-│   ├── LEAF OF THE BRUTE
+  - LEAF OF THE BRUTE
-│   ├── LEAF OF THE OLYMPIAN
+  - LEAF OF THE OLYMPIAN
-│   └── LEAF OF THE PHILOSOPHER
+  - LEAF OF THE PHILOSOPHER

-│
-├── BRANCH OF PRECISION
+- BRANCH OF PRECISION
-│   │
-│   ├── LEAF OF THE DEFT
+  - LEAF OF THE DEFT
-│   ├── LEAF OF THE RANGER
+  - LEAF OF THE CREATOR
-│   └── LEAF OF THE CREATOR
+  - LEAF OF THE RANGER

-│
-└── BRANCH OF THAUMATRY
+- BRANCH OF THAUMATRY

-    │
-    ├── LEAF OF THE RESEARCHER
+  - LEAF OF THE RESEARCHER
-    ├── LEAF OF THE GODKIN
+  - LEAF OF THE GODKIN
-    └── LEAF OF THE RESONATOR
+  - LEAF OF THE RESONATOR